BhanuPratap-Singh-Naruka/BhanuPratap-Singh-Naruka/README.md

    An aspiring front-end developer.
-I have done my bachelor's degree in Mechenical Engineering but I have developed a strong interest in frontend development and have     been dedicating my time to learning and improving my skills in this field.
+I have done my bachelor's degree in Mechanical Engineering but I have developed a strong interest in frontend development and have     been dedicating my time to learning and improving my skills in this field.
    Currently I am working on some Projects for my portfolio.

    ## 🛠️ Skills:-